Why does Bradbury keep whispering “soft rains” over and over?

 Q: Is there any hope in the story?

 A: The ending is bleak, but the rain and the poem’s gentle tone hint at a quiet resilience.
-The theme isn’t about despair; it’s about recognizing the limits of our creations Not complicated — just consistent..
+The theme isn’t about despair; it’s about recognizing the limits of our creations Easy to understand, harder to ignore..

 So, the next time you hear a smart speaker announce “Good morning,” pause for a second.
-That's why ask yourself: *What would the house do if I weren’t here? * That’s the heart of Bradbury’s message—technology is only as meaningful as the people who give it purpose, and nature will keep on, soft and indifferent, no matter what.
+In practice, ask yourself: *What would the house do if I weren’t here? * That’s the heart of Bradbury’s message—technology is only as meaningful as the people who give it purpose, and nature will keep on, soft and indifferent, no matter what.